-Jaime Laredo Gives Violin Concert at the 92nd Street Y

-By Corinna da Fonseca-Wollheim
+Jaime Laredo Gives Violin Concert at the 92nd Street Y By Corinna da Fonseca-Wollheim

 It was raining cats and dogs last Thursday at noon when audience members filed into the Kaufmann Concert Hall at the 92nd Street Y. spreading the odor of wet coats and umbrellas.
 It was the lunchtime performance of the final run of chamber-music concerts presented and. in part, performed by the violinist Jaime Laredo with a program encompassing works by Dvorak, Brahms and Franck.
 The auditorium was divided into two camps.
 In the front half, the musically literate, as evidenced by the significant number of musical scores spread out on laps.
 In the back, 150 high school students.
-For the former, chamber music was a necessity on par with a wellbrewed cup of coffee; for the latter, a played the opening Cavatina with such sweetness that the scruffy earthiness with which they tore into the following Capriccio came as a surprise.
+For the former, chamber music was a necessity on par with a wellbrewed cup of coffee; for the latter, a novelty.